 That’s why it’s fair to say that Magento’s core functionality is much stronger out of the box than the Shopify one.

 Magento Open Source edition provides six types of products: simple products, configurable products, grouped products, bundle products, downloadable, and virtual products.
-Meanwhile, Magento Commerce features gift cards and a wider variety of products, giving more freedom in customization according to your business needs.
+Meanwhile, Adobe Commerce features gift cards and a wider variety of products, giving more freedom in customization according to your business needs.

 Shopify platform is not designed to manage multi-stores or multi-brands in one single interface.
 To set it up, you will need to buy a new separate account and all the Shopify apps again and double all the settings and product attributes manually from scratch.
 Shopify’s platform implies different product lists for each store.
 Even with the Shopify Plus edition, you’ll have to create ‘clones’ of your store and manage each of them manually.